Julep cocktails

 Tips on how to make

-When making a Mint Julep it is important to only bruise the mint as crushing the leaves releases the bitter, inner juices.
-If shaking as your mixing method (which we controversially recommend), then no bruising is required prior to shaking due to the action of the ice.
+When making a Julep it is important to only bruise the mint as crushing the leaves releases the bitter, inner juices.
+If shaking as your mixing method (which I controversially recommend), then no bruising is required prior to shaking due to the action of the ice.
 Also, be sure to discard the stems, which may add bitterness.

-It is imperative that the drink is served ice-cold so both the julep cup and the ingredients should be stored in a refrigerator prior to use and consider freezing your whiskey or other base spirit.
+It is imperative that the cocktail is served ice-cold so both the julep cup and the ingredients should be stored in a refrigerator prior to use and consider freezing your whiskey or other base spirit.

-Some like to combine the ingredients in the julep cup in which the drink is served.
-We favour shaking and then straining the mixed drink into an ice-filled julep cup.
+Some like to combine the ingredients in the julep cup in which the cocktail is served.
+I favour shaking and then straining the mixed drink into an ice-filled julep cup.
 Some proponents of shaking recommend combining the mint and other ingredients in the shaker and placing this, along with the serving vessel (preferably made of metal rather than glass) in a refrigerator for at least 30 minutes prior to adding ice, shaking and serving.
 The idea being that this ensures well-chilled while also allowing the mint to fully infuse.
 If you are organised enough to prep this far ahead of drinking, then I recommend fishing out the mint leaves prior to shaking.

-ency 65 image
+ency 26 image

 Julep cups